 Access token request for a specific NF Producer/NF Producer service instance

 The NF service consumer shall request an access token from the NRF for a specific NF Producer instance/NF Producer service instance.
 The request shall include the NF Instance Id(s) of the requested NF Producer, the expected NF service name, optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources) and NF Instance Id of the NF service consumer.
+The message may include the Notification URI of its own.
+The message may include the subscribe indication, the delegated NF service instance ID, and the delegated notification URI.

 The NRF may optionally authorize the NF service consumer to use the requested NF Producer instance/NF Producer service instance, and then proceeds to generate an access token with the appropriate claims included.

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer (subject), NF Instance Id or several NF Instance Id(s) of the requested NF Service Producer (audience), expected service name(s) (scope) , optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources), and expiration time (expiration).
 The token shall be included in the Nnrf_AccessToken_Get response sent to the NF service consumer.
+The claims may include the Notification URI(s).

 Service access request based on token verification